Summit 26 from June 1-4 in San Francisco

 Create the Instance

 Create a new Snowflake Postgres instance from the Snowflake UI or SQL.
 If this is your first time, follow the Getting Started with Snowflake Postgres guide for detailed instructions.
 Copy and save the instance name — you will need it when setting up the catalog integration in Snowflake.
+Keep your instance name handy — you will reference it in the Snowflake catalog integration step.

 Connect to the Instance